Community Food Systems Mentor Profile: Neelam Sharma

 The Community Food Systems Mentorship Program offers Network members the opportunity to work directly with a food systems expert to support their growth, learn best practices, and connect with seasoned food movement leaders.

 When I was a tween the National Front (a British facist organization) decided to have a concert in Southall Town Hall in London, where I grew up.
 In the aftermath of the street battles that occurred I became involved in organizing to free those who were arrested by the police.
-I have been an activist ever since, involved in community organizing against racial attacks, police violence, employer exploitation and unfair immigration practices.
-When I moved to South LA about 22 years ago, I was already connected to CSU through the creation of the Panther organization in the United Kingdom in the late 80’s.
+Ever since, I have been interested in and involved with community organizing against the barrage of systemic attacks against communities of color including racial attacks, police violence, employer exploitation and unfair immigration practices.
+When I moved to South Los Angeles about 22 years ago, I was already connected to Community Services Unlimited Inc., as one of the founders of the Panther organization in the United Kingdom in the late 80’s.
 I began to volunteer with CSU and also became engaged in seeking good food for my family.
-This led to the work that CSU has been doing for the past 15 years to build a local, equitable food system in South LA.
+This led to the work that CSU has been doing for the past two decades to build a local, equitable food system in South LA.
+I believe in place based community driven solutions defined and spearheaded by those they seek to serve, in partnership with a broad range of individuals and entities.
+The world and its problems are now interconnected at an unprecedented level, our solutions while preferencing local knowledge, history and experience, must be equally embedded within a global framework.

 Areas of expertise: